markstory/ursa-minor-keyboard/README.md

-# Tryptris
+# Ursa Minor Keyboard

-This repository contains design and schematic files for the tryptris keyboard design.
+This repository contains design and schematic files for the usra-minor keyboard design.

 ## Handwired